Skip to main content

 • I prefer to travel with others so it’s easy to share with travel buddies.

-• When I return from my trip, it’s easy to send my itinerary to friends that want the details of my trip.
+• When I return from my trip, it’s easy to share my itinerary to friends that want the details of my trip.
 When people ask: “Hey, what hotel did you stay in” or “how did you get from X airport to X town” I can just email all the itinerary to them.

 • And so I can share them with you on my blog of course!

 Where do you build an itinerary?
 I prefer free phone app tools even though there are plenty of paid apps that are made for making itineraries.
-I mostly use my phone’s cloud-based note app that I can real-time share with my travel buddies.
+I mostly use my phone’s cloud-based note app or google drive that I can real-time share with my travel buddies.
 I will also use my desktop office programs, like slide presentations and spreadsheets to make itineraries.

 I’ll create a PDF from my hotel, plane and activity confirmations then combine them into one PDF document with the formal itinerary PDF.
 Then everything is in one document making it easy to share and use.